ClickCease

 Like PhilHealth, remote contractors are expected to pay for their own SSS contributions.

 According to the latest fee schedule, your virtual assistant can pay anywhere between PHP 240 to PHP2400 (around $5-50) per month, depending on their declared salary bracket.
 They can also opt to pay their SSS contributions quarterly or annually.
+Covering these contributions is another way to stand out when you hire from the Philippines or find low cost remote employees.

 Home Development Mutual Fund (HDMF)